nelsonic/app/README.md

 ## Functionality

-A running list of the of the functionality in the app as it becomes available.
+A running list of the functionality in the app as it becomes available.

 + [Login via Google](https://github.com/dwyl/hapi-auth-github), access restricted to specific team members